ROHITHNAIDU/docker/README.md

 "docker-compose up" just by typing this single command our 3 different operating systems having mysql database server, wordpress and joomla are launched, that is the power of docker compose.

-# Thank you ._.
-Vimal sir for providing this training and motivation.